FEATURED STORIES (THOSE WHO SAW HEAVEN)

 It is especially important to stay away from near-death stories of individuals who dabble in New Age or occult practices, since these practices open the door for Satan and his followers to come right in and fabricate experiences in which individuals see and hear lies.
 Satan has been known to deceive many into believing that sin has no bearing on one's soul; that it is not necessary for a Christian to help carry the cross of Jesus; that no judgment awaits us; or that hell does not exist.
 If a purported NDE recipient came back believing to have learned any of the above, this would be a sure sign that the experience was one of deception.

 Even people who received their experiences from God are likely to misunderstand or misinterpret what was seen, heard and felt in a world far beyond their comprehension.
 Therefore, all reports must be evaluated in light of the Church’s historical teachings.
 Naturally, if a person claims something about a vision which contradicts the Church, the vision must be considered mistaken or mistakenly interpreted.

-Claire’s top picks?
-The stories of Marino Restrepo, Ned Dougherty, and Glorio Polo for the incredible depth of theological truths they were shown by God regarding the human condition, the intertwining of human and divine, the roots of sin, the character of God, and the status of the world.
+The stories of Marino Restrepo, Ned Dougherty, and Glorio Polo are especially notable for the incredible depth of theological truths that they were shown by God regarding the human condition, the intertwining of human and divine, the roots of sin, the character of God, and the status of the world.